engyn/medal-palindrome/README.md

 1.  **Start the documentation server.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start the documentation server.

     ```sh
     yarn docs